 Hybrid ORs pair imaging with the sterility & surgical capabilities of a traditional OR

-The term “hybrid” operating room entered clinical vernacular about 10–15 years ago, according to Luann Culbreth, MEd, MBA, RT, FACHE, Director of Radiology & Cardiovascular Services on the Clinical Operations team at HealthTrust.
+The term “hybrid” operating room entered clinical vernacular about 10–15 years ago, according to Luann Culbreth, MEd, MBA, RT, FACHE, former Director of Radiology & Cardiovascular Services on the Clinical Operations team at HealthTrust.
 Hybrid operating rooms blend a clean environment with an interventional radiology suite, enabling a surgical team to perform highly advanced open procedures that also require imaging.

 “Some of the first iterations of these rooms were really just an interventional room in a surgery suite on a different floor,” shares Culbreth.
 There has been tremendous progress over the last decade in both technology and room design.